-function subtype or function compatible interface: A is a function subtype of B iff A is a subtype of B and the additional arguments of function A that are not in function B are defined in such a way identifier or ident: an atomic (not composed) name.
-Example: Resistor (See section 2.3.)

-(e.g. additional arguments need to have default values), that A can be called at places where B is called.
+function subtype or function compatible interface: A is a function subtype of B iff A is a subtype of B and the additional arguments of function A that are not in function B are defined in such a way (e.g. additional arguments need to have default values), that A can be called at places where B is called.
 (See section 6.5.)